ros2/message_filters/README.md

         # do your stuff here
         pass
 ```
-**Note**: It is **VERY IMPORTANT** that the subscribers have the same `qos_profile` than the one specified in the publisher.
-If they don't match, the callback won't be executed silecntly and you will be very frustated.
-In the example above, if the pointcloud subscriber didn't have explicitly that `qos_profile`, the callback wouldn't be called.
+**Note**: It is **VERY IMPORTANT** that each subscriber has the same `qos_profile` than the one specified in the corresponding publisher code.
+If they don't match, the callback won't be executed (without any warning) and you will be very frustated.
+In the example above, if the pointcloud subscriber didn't have explicitly that `qos_profile`, the callback wouldn't have been called.

-The latest version (foxy) hast the stable version of the python api.
+The latest version (foxy) has the stable version of the python api.
 If you are using older distros please upgrade the code with the master branch.